UsaidAkmalLino/UsaidAkmalLino/README.md

 - 🌱 I’m currently learning web and security networking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: tidak ada yang lucu kecuali yang lucu
+- 😄 Pronouns: look at your sad self
-- ⚡ Fun fact: Nothing
+- ⚡ Fun fact: I like to see other people without being seen

 <!---
 UsaidAkmalLinoRabbanni/UsaidAkmalLinoRabbanni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.